Otomakan/Meteor-React-Blog/README.md

 Maybe have a button to refresh all the home articles.
 Only have the first page have the featured elements

 At the end of the articles give the option to the user o react like buzzfeed/ facebook.
+Add timeout to the loader at route 38; Or maybe add a transition where all the post it pop in like mushrooms with a bit of a fade in efffect or that cool material thingie

+The following images are resized in HTML or CSS.
+Serving scaled images could save 267.0KiB (72% reduction).
+Find a way to resize images server side

+Really work on the preloader

+fix the scss problem in production

+Build transition for home element to appear maybe the side ones first then the one in the middle because user will see the middle one first anyway.

+Thing about the best way to introduce the blogpost eg map method v Should store the value of fetch in a variable then propagate it.
+Think about introducing a  statemnt to catch if the result of the fetch is null

+think about populating the state like this when you go from one post to the other you can simply change the states.

+should I have an other db with sluf matched with ids to find stuff more quickly in the db?